Skip to main content

 You can also consider continuing your education and earn a master's degree to help you in a specialized field such as advanced counterterrorism or public safety administration.

-“After taking a couple of months off, I am going to continue my education and pursue my master’s degree in criminal justice and police operation,” said Lemieux.
+“After taking a couple of months off, I am going to continue my education and pursue my master’s degree in criminal justice,” said Lemieux.

 Criminal Justice Careers for Veterans